From Ted Cruz To Elizabeth Warren, There's A Bipartisan Push To #FreeBritney

 From progressive Sen. Elizabeth Warren, D-Mass., to conservative Sen. Ted Cruz, R-Texas, lawmakers with vastly different political philosophies have shared their support for Spears.

-Spears' guardianship arrangement dates back to 2008 following her mental health crises, and enabled her father, Jamie Spears, to exert control over her personal decisions as well as her estimated $60 million fortune.
+Spears' conservatorship arrangement dates back to 2008 following her mental health crises and has enabled her father, Jamie Spears, to exert control over her personal decisions as well as her estimated $60 million fortune.

+A conservatorship, also known as a guardianship, is a legal mechanism set up for people who the court deems unable to manage their affairs.

+"Many people describe being under guardianship like a civil death — you cease to exist as a legal person, and somebody else is able to make decisions for you," said Prianka Nair, the co-director of the Disability and Civil Rights Clinic at Brooklyn Law School.

+In a leaked audio recording of her call in June to a Los Angeles Superior Court, Spears alleged she has been exploited, bullied and abused during the 13-year conservatorship.

-"The people who did that to me should not be able to walk away so easily," Spears said in a leaked audio recording of her call in June to a Los Angeles Superior Court.
+"The people who did that to me should not be able to walk away so easily," Spears said.

-Spears alleged she's been exploited, bullied, and abused during the 13-year conservatorship, citing an incident where she was prescribed lithium, a mood stabilizing drug, after she refused to do a show in Las Vegas.

-"I felt drunk," she described.
-"I told them I was scared and my doctor had me on — six different nurses with this new medication come to my home, stay with me to monitor me on this new medication, which I never wanted to be on to begin with."

 The film also prompted lawmakers from across the ideological spectrum to issue support for the star.